KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 #### How we talk about games matters

 What you find compelling in a game says something about you.
 Something you once found rewarding you may later find empty and hollow.
 And what one player finds enjoyable, another may find utterly frustrating.
-It's these shifting desires within players I want to explore first.
+I'd like to explore these shifting desires within players here first.

-Bias is why reviewing and discussing games is inherently subjective.
+Reviewing and discussing games is inherently subjective because were all biased.
 If you're aware of your own lenses and how they distort what you see, you'll be a lot less likely to slip into unconstructive criticism or a blindness to the insight a game offers.
 I wish to see and appreciate the insight within my favorite games, and even some games that I don't enjoy.

 It's easy to express hate on a game because it's easy to bring in expectations.
 If a new game doesn't meet these, it's hard not to feel disappointed, or if the new game reminds you of a game you previously disliked, it's easy to conflate the two games regardless of actual similarity.